w4k2/warcow/README.md

 Repository contains preprocessing flow and complete classification research.
 In main directory experiments and scripts for analysis purposes are stored.

 * `utils.py` - additional tools used in experiments

 * `exp_1.py` - classification experiment on all texts in the dataset with usage of two multilabel and five basic classifiers
 * `scores_1.py` - based on predictions from `exp_1.py` metrics scores are calculated
 * `anal_1.py` - visualizations of the first experiments results

+* `exp_2.py` - classification experiment on texts embeddings for posts which contained images with the classifier which performed the best in first experiment

 ### Sentence transformer flow